Wastewater Reclaim, Recycling and Reuse

 Recycling wastewater used in a refinery's cooling towers can provide an immediate and positive benefit, potentially reducing overall cost.
 Utilization of appropriate pre-treatment followed by high pressure reverse osmosis can remove “produced water” from oil well production resulting in water pure enough for re-use or discharge.

 In the powder coating industry, finishing processes require a lot of water.
 With modern microfiltration methods it is now possible to reclaim this wastewater.
 Water – based painting operations produce significant volumes of wastewater which can be successfully treated for re-use.

 Wastewater Reclaim Technologies

-Even the most challenging of wastewater reclamation issues can be solved with the right technology and well-equipped engineers.
+Even the most challenging of wastewater reclamation issues can be solved with the right technology and our professional expertise.
 Whether you're dealing with gray water or wastewater deriving from oil and natural gas production, modern wastewater treatment technology can make wastewater reclamation and wastewater reuse a reality in almost any industry.